djalbat/the-foundations-of-symbolic-reasoning/content/introduction.md

 In reality we segue between these two modes seamlessly and indeed sometimes it would be pedantic to draw a distinction.
 Nonetheless it is important to draw this distinction if only for the reason that the majority of us are vaguely familiar with the classical mode of communication whereas few will be familiar with intuitionistic one.

-Finally, we note that to draw attention to the distinction between classical and intuitionistic reasoning is far from pedantry.
+Finally, we note that to draw attention to the distinction between classical and intuitionistic thinking is far from pedantry.
 Modern proof assistants usually operate in one of these two modes.
 Satisfiability solvers are inherently classical, for example, they decide whether statements are true or false.
 On the other hand modern proof assistants largely operate intuitionistically, they derive or deduce statements that hold.